Lemsicode/android-weather-app/README.md

 * Search a certain place for its weather.

 ## Running the files in Android Studio
-1. Either download the files through ZIP or Clone this using cmd by typing:<br />`git clone git@github.com:Lemsicode/android-panahon.git`
+1. Either download the files through ZIP or Clone this using cmd by typing:<br />`git clone git@github.com:louislemsic/panahon.git`
 2. Make sure the file `local.properties` is present and automatically made by Android Studio.
 3. If `local.properties` is missing, rebuild the app inside Android Studio.
 4. Press the Run Button inside the app.

+### Reminders
+* The app requires at least version Lollipop.
+* Any questions and suggestions, please feel free to contact me at louislemsic@gmail.com.